 That covers a lot of ground!
 What it really comes down to is that a Kinesiologist is an expert and using exercise, movement corrections, and lifestyle changes to aid in someone’s overall well-being, whether that person is suffering from a chronic health condition, is an athlete wanting to improve their performance, or just an everyday person wanting to be in better health.
 As CKA states, “Kinesiologists work with individuals with disabling and often chronic conditions to assist in regaining their optimal physical functions.
 They work with individuals in their homes, fitness facilities, rehabilitation clinics, and in the workplace.”.

-The well-being of each individual is paramount, and it’s my job to help them set and achieve their health goals.
-Each person requires a individual approach to health, and that is what I hope to offer guidance to.
-It is my aim to better each person who comes into my practice, whatever their goals may be.
+The well-being of each individual is paramount, and it’s our job to help them set and achieve their health goals.
+Each person requires a individual approach to health, and that is what we hope to offer guidance to.
+It is our aim to better each person who comes into our practice, whatever their goals may be.